gap-system/gap/INSTALL.md

 13 GAP for OS X
 ===============

-Currently we provide no precompiler binary distribution for OS X. However, since OS X is an operating system in the Unix family, you can follow the Unix installation guidelines to compile GAP; then you will be able to use all features of GAP as well as all packages.
+Currently we provide no precompiled binary distribution for OS X. However, since OS X is an operating system in the Unix family, you can follow the Unix installation guidelines to compile GAP; then you will be able to use all features of GAP as well as all packages.
 However for installation you